Which of the following function definitions shows the correct syntax for writing a recursive function in Python?

 This question checks understanding of the syntax rules for recursion in Python:

-n func(n-1)is not a valid expression. - Option 4: Incorrect – Python does not use the keyword
+Option 4: Incorrect – Python does not use the keyword function; it uses def.

 Key takeaway: A recursive function in Python must be defined with def, include a base case, and call itself with valid syntax using return.